ROBOTIS-GIT/emanual/_includes/en/dxl/x/indirect_data.md

 #### [Indirect Address and Indirect Data Examples](#indirect-address-and-indirect-data-examples)

-`Example 1` Allocating Size 1 byte [LED(65)] to Indirect Data 1(208).
+`Example 1` Allocating [LED(65)] to Indirect Data 1(208).
-1. Indirect Address 1(168) : change the value to '65' which is the address of LED.
+1. Indirect Address 1(168) : change the value to '65.
-2. Set Indirect Data 1(208) to ‘1’ : LED(65) also becomes '1' and LED is turned on.
+2. Set Indirect Data 1(208) to ‘1’ : LED(65) is also set to '1' and the LED turns on.
-3. Set Indirect Data 1(208) to ‘0’ : LED(65) also becomes ‘0’ and LED is turned off.
+3. Set Indirect Data 1(208) to ‘0’ : LED(65) is also set to ‘0’ and the LED turns off.

-`Example 2` Allocating Size 4 byte [Goal Position(116)] to Indirect Data 2(225), 4 sequential bytes have to be allocated.
+`Example 2` Allocating [Goal Position(116)] to Indirect Data 2(225), 4 sequential bytes have to be allocated.
 1. Indirect Address 2(170) : change the value to '116' which is the first address of Goal Position.
 2. Indirect Address 3(172) : change the value to '117' which is the second address of Goal Position.
 3. Indirect Address 4(174) : change the value to '118' which is the third address of Goal Position.
 4. Indirect Address 5(176) : change the value to '119' which is the fourth address of Goal Position.
-5. Set 4 byte value '1,024' to Indirect Data 2 : [Goal Position(116)] also becomes '1024' and DYNAMIXEL moves.
+5. Write the 4 byte value '1,024' to Indirect Data 2 : [Goal Position(116)] also becomes '1024' and the DYNAMIXEL moves.

-**NOTE** : In order to allocate Data in the Control Table longer than 2[byte] to Indirect Address, all address must be allocated to Indirect Address like the above Example 2.
+**NOTE** : In order to allocate Data in the Control Table longer than 2[byte] to Indirect Address, all address must be allocated to Indirect Address like Example 2 above.
 {: .notice}

 {% else %}